-- 1. IAAME notifies the Department of State via email of accreditation and approval decisions within two (2) business days of the decision. - 2.
-IAAME posts on its website the name, address, and contact information for each agency and person IAAME has accredited or approved as required by 22 CFR 96.91 (a)(1). - 3.
-On a quarterly basis IAAME posts information on any denial of accreditation or approval as required by 22 CFR 96.91 (a)(2). - 4.
+1. IAAME notifies the Department of State via email of accreditation and approval decisions within two (2) business days of the decision.

+- 2. IAAME posts on its website the name, address, and contact information for each agency and person IAAME has accredited or approved as required by 22 CFR 96.92 (a)(1). - 3.
+On an at least monthly basis IAAME posts information on any denial of accreditation or approval as required by 22 CFR 96.92 (a)(2). - 4.
 IAAME maintains the accreditation and approval status and the expiration date for all agencies and persons in its jurisdiction in the Adoption Tracking Service (ATS) and Portal.